3scale/apicast-operator/doc/quickstart-guide.md

 Procedure
 1. Access to the [OperatorHub.io](https://operatorhub.io/) website
 1. In the filter search bar type `apicast` to find the APIcast operator
 1. Click the APIcast operator.
-Information about the Operaotr is displayed
+Information about the Operator is displayed
 1. Click the *Install* button.
 A new window with the instructions to install the operator will appear.
 Follow them to install the operator.
 This will install the operator in a namespace called `my-apicast-community-operator`